radar/ryanbigg.com/_posts/2020-02-02-rom-and-dry-showcase-part-2.markdown

 If the validation succeeds, we'll get back a `Success(validated_input)` result monad, otherwise a `Failure(validation_result)` result monad will be returned.

-If it fails at this point, the transaction will stop and return the validation failure.
+If it fails at this point, the operation will stop and return the validation failure.

-If it succeeds however, the transaction to the next step: `create_user`:
+If it succeeds however, the operation to the next step: `create_user`:

 ```ruby
 def create_user(result)